dapperlabs/cryptokitties-bounty/README.md

 - <b>Description:</b> A brief description of the vulnerability
 - <b>Scenario:</b> A description of the requirements for the vulnerability to happen
 - <b>Impact:</b> The result of the vulnerability and what or who can be affected
-- <b>Reproduction:</b> Provide the exact steps on how to reproduce this vulnerability on a new contract, and if applies, point to specific tx hashes or accounts used.
+- <b>Reproduction:</b> Provide the exact steps on how to reproduce this vulnerability on a new contract, and if possible, point to specific tx hashes or accounts used.
 - <b>Note:</b> If we can't reproduce with given instructions then a (Truffle) test case will be required.
 - <b>Fix:</b> If applies, what would would you do to fix this